AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

         export CLIENT_ID='<Project Client ID extracted from Campaign>'

         ```

-    1. Run the following script to extract Project details:
+    1. Run the following script to extract the project details:

         ```
         #!/bin/sh